Preventive Health: Medical Checkups and Screenings That Can Save Your Life

 What Is Preventive Health?

-This is about preventing disease before it starts or detecting it early when treatment is simpler and more effective.
-Rather than waiting for symptoms, preventive care uses regular checkups, screenings, vaccinations, and lifestyle guidance to protect long-term health.
+This paragraph helps you understand what exactly preventive health means.
+It is about preventing disease before it starts or detecting it early.
+When you detect a disease early, treatment will be simpler and more effective.
+Rather than waiting for symptoms, preventive care uses regular checkups, screenings, vaccinations, and lifestyle guidance to protect your long-term health.

 Modern medicine shows that prevention is not only more effective than treatment but also safer and less costly.
 Additionally, it improves quality of life.